harshbg/Energy-Efficiency-Enhancement-using-Neural-Networks/README.md

 ## Contact
 Created by me and my teammate [Siddharth Oza](https://github.com/siddharthoza).

-Feel free to contact me!
+If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on <a href="hello@gupta-harsh.com" target="_blank">email</a>, <a href="https://www.linkedin.com/in/harshbg/" target="_blank">LinkedIn</a>, or <a href="https://twitter.com/harshbg" target="_blank">Twitter</a>.
+My other projects can be found [here](http://www.gupta-harsh.com/projects/).
 My other projects can be found [here](http://www.gupta-harsh.com/projects/).